skip to main content

 Water Conservation

-California is in a drought, so water conservation is at the forefront of all our minds.
+California is in a drought, so water conservation is at the forefront of our minds.
 The cost of water continues to rise (increasing at 6x the inflation rate) as Californians are forced to seek sources of water that are farther away, using aging and inefficient infrastructure.
 We are also more at risk for wildfires than ever.
-Caltech is actively upgrading landscaping, including opting for climate-adapted vegetation that requires less water, removing turf where possible, and ensuring local flora is more beneficial to local wildlife, including butterflies which use Caltech as a stopping station on their annual migration!
+Caltech is actively upgrading landscaping, including opting for climate-adapted vegetation that requires less water, and removing turf where possible, while ensuring local flora is more beneficial to local wildlife, such as butterflies which use Caltech as a stopping station on their annual migration!
 Caltech is also maintaining the tree canopy, which reduces irrigation burden and increases shade and habitat for local wildlife.

 Green Lab Action Shot - Recycling Bins for Guide